 - Cook the tortillas until crisp using one of the following two methods:

-Broil: Spread the tortillas out in a single layer on a baking sheet.
-Broil on both sides until crisp, 2-3 minutes total.
+- Bake: Preheat the oven to 400 degrees F. Spread the tortillas out in a single layer on a baking sheet.
+Bake, turning halfway through cooking, until crisp on both sides, about 2 to 3 minutes per side.

-Fry: Pour a 1-inch layer of oil into a heavy-bottomed saucepan.
+- Fry: Pour a 1-inch layer of oil into a heavy-bottomed saucepan.
 Use a pan that is large enough in diameter to hold the tortillas.
-Heat the oil to 375 degrees F. Use a knife to poke a small hole through the center of each torrtilla (this will prevent large bubbles from forming as they cook).
-Use tongs to gently lower one tortilla into the oil and cook it on both sides until golden brown and crisp, about 2 minutes preside.
-Continue until all of the tortillas are crisp.
+Heat the oil to 375 degrees F. Use a knife to poke a small hole through the center of each tortilla (this will prevent large bubbles from forming as they cook).
+Use tongs to gently lower one tortilla into the oil and cook it on both sides until golden brown and crisp, about 2 minutes per side.
+Continue until all of the tortillas are crisp, transferring them to a cooling rack or paper towel-lined plate as they finish cooking.

-- Top each crispy tortilla with your favorite mix of toppings or set everything out on the table so that everyone can assemble their own.
-Once fried, the tortillas will stay crisp for a couple hours at room temperature.
+- Finish the tostadas with your favorite mix of toppings or set everything out on the table so that everyone can assemble their own.

 Hi Mikki - I completely agree that tostadas made with corn tortillas are delicious (when I'm living somewhere that I can find good corn tortillas, I even like to bake them), but I have to tell you that I prefer tostadas made with flour!
 I prefer the texture and flavor - try it some time!